westonkd/traefik/README.md

 My simple, local repo for Traefik local dev

+Warning: Code here is usually experimental.
+Things change a lot as I try out new workflows.
+For this reason scripts are not very DRY either.

 ## Setup
 ### 0. Create a new docker network for all your docker apps to share
 ```